cldvr/xom/RELEASING.md

 14. Scroll to the bottom and find the bundle you just uploaded.
 Select it.

 15. Close the repository.
+(This may happen automatically.)
 Wait.

 16. Release the repository.